sudhz/aiden/README.md

 ## Prerequisites

-Before you install and run the Aiden service, make sure you have Node.js and npm installed.
+Before you install and run the AIDEN service, make sure you have Node.js and npm installed.
 Node.js is the runtime environment required to run the application, and npm is the package manager used to install the necessary dependencies.

 ## Installation

-Follow these steps to set up the Aiden service on your local machine:
+Follow these steps to set up the AIDEN service on your local machine:

 1. **Clone the repository**